solanovisitor/hacs-ai/examples/README.md

 `# HACS Examples

-This directory contains comprehensive examples and implementations demonstrating how to use HACS (Healthcare Agent Communication Standard) for various healthcare AI applications and workflows.
+This directory containsexamples and implementations demonstrating how to use HACS (Healthcare Agent Communication Standard) for various healthcare AI applications and workflows.

 ## 🏥 Available Examples